Nursing acts can now be performed by teachers, caregivers, and scout leaders.

 Caroline Legrand, coordinator of the ASBL Jeunes Aidants Proches, believes that supporting carers to complete these tasks safely is a positive aspect of the framework.
 However, she and her colleague Laura Danloy have reservations and believe that social security and home help should be strengthened to aid families who regularly provide care.
 Informal caregivers must not become even more vulnerable.

-The qualified helper could be a parent, an educator, a caregiver, a teacher, or even a friend.
+The qualified helper might be a parent, an educator, a caregiver, a teacher, or even a friend.
 Nursing acts may thus take place in a school, a crèche, a day center, an institution for the disabled, but not in a care establishment.

 During a holiday camp, a scout leader can therefore help a child reposition his gastric tube or give injections to a child with a motor disability.